proshin-roman/drift/docs/pages/docs/faq.md

 ### floor
 Floor also has a lot of convenience features like auto-updating queries and schema migrations.
 Similar to drift, you define the structure of your database in Dart.
-Then, you have write queries in sql - the mapping code if generated by floor.
+Then, you have to write queries in SQL - the mapping code is generated by floor.
 Drift has a [similar feature]({{ "SQL API/custom_queries.md" | pageUrl }}), but it can also verify that your queries are valid at compile time.
-Drift additionally has an api that lets you write some queries in Dart instead of sql.
+Drift additionally has an API that lets you write some queries in Dart instead of SQL.

 A difference between these two is that Floor lets you write your own classes and generates mapping code around that.
-By default, drift generates most classes for you, which can make it easier to use, but makes the api less flexible in some instances.
+By default, drift generates most classes for you, which can make it easier to use, but makes the API less flexible in some instances.
 Drift can also be used with [custom row classes]({{ 'custom_row_classes.md' | pageUrl }}) though.

 ### firebase
 Both the Realtime Database and Cloud Datastore are easy to use persistence libraries that can sync across devices while still working offline.
-Both of them feature auto-updating streams and a simple query api.
-However, neither of them is a relational database, so they don't support useful sql features like aggregate functions, joins, or complex filters.
+Both of them feature auto-updating streams and a simple query API.
+However, neither of them is a relational database, so they don't support useful SQL features like aggregate functions, joins, or complex filters.

 Firebase is a very good option when